 I liked your art because of the richness of your woman’s faces… but how did you come to this style?
 How did you start painting?

-I am always been fascinated with the rich variety of the human appearance and the complex emotions that can be communicated by the slightest of expressions.
-I also started out my career path with a serious interest in biology, so when I had early life crisis and turned towards art I found myself quickly drawn to the technical precision and scientific approach it takes to accurately capture the human form.
+I have always been fascinated with the rich variety of the human appearance and the complex emotions that can be communicated by the slightest of expressions.
+I also started out my career path with a serious interest in biology, so when I had an early life crisis and turned towards art I found myself quickly drawn to the technical precision and scientific approach it takes to accurately capture the human form.
 I was also blessed to study under two highly skilled figurative artists (one painter, one sculptor) during my undergraduate time; a circumstance that is actually quite rare in today’s higher education art scene.

 As for how I even started painting in the first place.
 That took a bit of divine intervention.
 After the afore mentioned early life crisis I started off my undergraduate studies as a sculpture major.
 I always loved working with my hands and had talent for designing in 3D.
 Then, while I was on my mission, the art department at BYUH had their budget cut and one of the casualties was the sculpture program.
 When I returned I had the choice of transferring to another school or switching to painting or graphic design.
 After much prayer and agony I decided to switch to painting, despite the fact my painting experience was limited to elementary school water colors and the occasional decorative acrylic designs on furniture/nick-nacks.
-It was an extremely steep learning curve but it has been one of the greatest blessings in disguise.
+It was an extremely steep learning curve but it has been one of my greatest blessings in disguise.

 What inspired you to create artwork about Heavenly Mother?